Soficity of free extensions of effective subshifts: Growing trees in non-amenable groups

+Next we state the lemma that will enable us to restrict our attention to the monoid $H \times \{0,1\}^*$.

-\begin{lemma} Let $H$ be a finitely generated group and suppose that for every $H$-subshift $X$ which is effectively closed by patterns there exists a rooted SFT $Z$ on $M= H \times \{0,1\}^*$ which root-factors onto $X$.
-Then for every non-amenable group $N$ the free extension of $H$ to $G = H \times N$ is a sofic subshift. \end{lemma}
+\begin{lemma} Let $H$ be a finitely generated group and suppose that $Z$ is a rooted SFT on $M= H \times \{0,1\}^*$ which root-factors onto an $H$-subshift $X$.
+Then for every non-amenable group $N$ the free extension of $X$ to $G = H \times N$ is a sofic subshift. \end{lemma}